 - Citations (orange)

-The Plum Print is dynamic.
+The Plum Print on article pages is dynamic.
 Each color circle in the Plum Print represents the relative amount of activity in the associated category.
 The larger the circle, the more metrics in that category.
 For instance, this Plum Print has greater social media activity than other categories:

 When you roll over the Plum Print, more about the activity in each category is visible.